GULily/shapefiles_code/README.md

-# AcreValue Coding Challenge

-The primary aim of AcreValue data science is to value all the agricultural land in the US.
-We do that by pulling together various data sources and building a valuation model.
-Your task for this challenge is to build and validate a miniature version of our valuation model.

 ## Objectives

 1) Extract and format information from raw data sources.
 2) Engineer features from spatial information.
 3) Fit and evaluate a valuation model that predicts the price-per-area of a parcel of land.

-## How to Submit Your Answer

-Email us your code as well as a summary of your findings within 24 hours of receiving this challenge.
-(If you're stuck, feel free to email `adriantorchiana@granular.ag` and ask for a small hint or a clarification.)
-Ideally your code submission would be a Jupyter notebook or an R or Python script, and your summary can be plain text.

 ## Data Sources